sinedied/articles/articles/serverless/your-first-serverless-app/your-first-serverless-app.md

 Make sure your API server is still running, and run the dev server for your frontend with the command `npm run start:local` if it's not done already.

-Open the URL `http://localhost:4200` in your browser, and you should now see something like this:
+Open the URL `http://localhost:4200` in your browser, and you should see something like this:

 ![current app screenshot showing a cat fact with a cat emoji, without styling](./assets/catfacts-raw.jpg)